 Coarse Blue Hominy Grits

-The only real hominy blue grits available on the market!
-A genuine flavor you can get nowhere else.
+The only real blue hominy grits available on the market!
+A unique flavor you can get nowhere else.
 Blue hominy grits contain nixtamalized organic blue corn and organic blue corn.
 Our blue corn grits are like no other.

 Our products are freshly milled and shipped to your door.